Viber/ngx-viber/projects/vbr-translate-pipe/README.md

 ## vbrTranslate
-Upgraded to ngx-translate Translate Pipe
+Extended version of [ngx-translate/core](https://github.com/ngx-translate/core) `TranslatePipe`

+Features:
-* [Short Keys](#short-keys) - allows not to specify full path to translation string when provided with `VBR_TRANSLATE_PREFIX` in component services.
+* [Short Keys](#short-keys) - allows not to specify full path to translation string when provided with `VBR_TRANSLATE_PREFIX` in component providers.
 * [Observable as pipe parameter](#observable-as-pipe-parameter).

 ### Short Keys
 Pipe concat `VBR_TRANSLATE_PREFIX` with translation key string and use it as final translation string.
 Translation key should start with "." to benefit from such functionality, otherwise it will be handled as regular key.

 Example: